 When men started shooting rifles, they discovered accurate shots were difficult at long distances unless the firearm rested on a firm support.
 Shooting from a prone position with the rifle supported by a rock, dirt mound or other natural prop was one solution.
 But high grass, snow and mud often interfere with the prone shooter.
 And when pursuing game, there isn't always time to find a suitable gun support.

 A walking staff with a forked end may have been one of the earliest shooting rests.
 In the field, the hunter could rest the forearm of the gun in the fork for a steadier aim.

 Later, hunters learned they could connect two crossed staffs to make an even better shooting rest.
 The gun rested in the V where the two sticks crossed.
 The side-to-side wobbling of a single-footed rest was eliminated.
 Buffalo hunters, for example, often used crossed shooting sticks to steady their heavy Sharps rifles.

 Over the years, these simple tools became a class of specialized products called rifle supports.
 There are two basic types.
 Monopods have a single foot (mono = one, pod = foot).
 They look like walking staffs, and sometimes are used that way.
 Bipods have two feet and resemble the old crossed shooting sticks.
 Monopods and bipods may attach to a rifle or simply support it.
 Each gives the hunter a ready-to-use field support that provides greater steadiness and accuracy.

 As you can see, walking staffs and shooting rests have come a long way since the days of old.
 One thing hasn't changed, though.
 These simple tools are still among the most useful items you can carry into the field.

-If you don't have a staff or shooting rest already, think about getting one before your next outing.
+If you don't have a walking staff or shooting stick already, think about getting one before your next outing.
 You'll be glad you did.